 So, they start as a meteoroid in the sky.
 Then, they fall like a meteor flashing light.
 Next, when it lands on Earth, we call it a meteorite.

-In terms of location, meteoroids are way out in our solar system.
-These stony or metallic debris travel through outer space – some directed to Earth.
+Meteoroids are stony or metallic debris that travels through outer space – some directed to Earth.
 Meteoroids are smaller than asteroids and contain less water and ice than comets.

 Because meteoroids are in the solar system, they can interfere with spacecraft operations.
 This is why NASA’s Meteoroid Environment Office (MEO) considers the risk of meteoroids beyond Earth’s orbit.